Avalon: Sicily and other locations

 In modern times, similar to the search for Arthur's mythical capital Camelot, a variety of sites across Britain, France and elsewhere have been put forward as being the "real Avalon".
 Such proposed locations include Greenland or other places in or across the Atlantic, the former Roman fort of Aballava (known as Avalana by the sixth century) in Cumbria, Bardsey Island off the coast of Gwynedd, the isle of Île Aval on the coast of Brittany, and Lady's Island in Ireland's Leinster.
 In the works of William F. Warren, Avalon was compared to Hyperborea along with the Garden of Eden and theorized to be located in the Arctic.
 Geoffrey Ashe championed an association of Avalon with the town of Avallon in Burgundy, as part of a theory connecting King Arthur to the Romano-British leader Riothamus who was last seen in that area.
 Robert Graves identified Avalon with the Spanish island of Majorca (Mallorca), while Laurence Gardner suggested the Isle of Arran off the coast of Scotland.
-Graham Phillips claimed to have located the grave of the "historical Arthur" (Owain Ddantgwyn) in the "true site of Avalon" on a former island at Baschurch in Shropshire.
+Graham Phillips located the purported grave of his "historical Arthur" candidate Owain Ddantgwyn in the "true site of Avalon" on a former island at Baschurch in Shropshire.